hoomaancodes/Calculator/README.md

 Visit the website : [Calculator](https://calculator-coral-eta.vercel.app/)

 ##Functions
--appendNumber(num): Append a digit to the current number.
+- appendNumber(num): Append a digit to the current number.
--setOperator(op): Set the operator for the calculation.
+- setOperator(op): Set the operator for the calculation.
--clearDisplay(): Clear the calculator display.
+- clearDisplay(): Clear the calculator display.
--calculateResult(): Perform the calculation based on the provided numbers and operator.
+- calculateResult(): Perform the calculation based on the provided numbers and operator.
--add(a, b): Add two numbers.
+- add(a, b): Add two numbers.
--subtract(a, b): Subtract the second number from the first. multiply(a, b): Multiply two numbers.
+- subtract(a, b): Subtract the second number from the first.
+- multiply(a, b): Multiply two numbers.
---divide(a, b): Divide the first number by the second.
+- divide(a, b): Divide the first number by the second.

 ## Project Structure